Sissieretta Jones: Expanded venues and international success

 Jones was met with international success.
-Besides the United States and the West Indies, Jones toured in South America, Australia, India, and southern Africa.
+Besides the US and the West Indies, Jones toured in South America, Australia, India, and southern Africa.
 During a European tour in 1895 and 1896, Jones performed in London, Paris, Berlin, Cologne, Munich, Milan, and Saint Petersburg.
 She noted in her letters that she encountered less racial prejudice in Europe, and that performers' skin color was irrelevant to their reception by audiences.
 By 1896, she also had become frustrated with racism limiting her venues in the United States, particularly when the Metropolitan Opera, which considered her for a lead role, rescinded that opportunity because of her race.

 Black Patti Troubadours

 In 1896, Jones returned to Providence to care for her mother, who had become ill.
 Jones found that access to most American classical concert halls was limited by racism.
 She formed the Black Patti Troubadours (later renamed the Black Patti Musical Comedy Company), a musical and acrobatic act made up of 40 jugglers, comedians, dancers and a chorus of 40 trained singers.
 The Black Patti Troubadours reveled in vernacular music and dance.
 The revue paired Jones with rising vaudeville composers Bob Cole and Billy Johnson.
 The show consisted of a musical skit, followed by a series of short songs and acrobatic performances.
-During the final third of each show, Jones performed arias and operatic excerpts, although “low” comedy, song and dance were also showcased in what was originally a “free-for-all” variety production with no pretense of a coherent story line.
-The Indianapolis Freeman reviewed the “Black Patti Troubadours” with the following: “The rendition which she and the entire company give of this reportorial opera selection is said to be incomparably grand.
+During the final third of each show, Jones performed arias and operatic excerpts, although "low" comedy, song and dance were also showcased in what was originally a "free-for-all" variety production with no pretense of a coherent story line.
+The Indianapolis Freeman reviewed the "Black Patti Troubadours" with the following: "The rendition which she and the entire company give of this reportorial opera selection is said to be incomparably grand.
 Not only is the solo singing of the highest order, but the choruses are rendered with a spirit and musical finish which never fail to excite genuine enthusiasm."
 As the show grew more organized by the early 1900s, she had added scenery and costumes to her opera excerpts, and there were definite plots and musical comedy where she appeared in the storyline.